tarantool/doc/sphinx/book/box/index.rst

 In Lua a *number* is double-precision floating-point, but Tarantool allows both integer and floating-point values.
-Tarantool will try to store a number as floating-point if the value contains a decimal point or is very large (greater than 100 quadrillion = 1e14), otherwise Tarantool will store it as an integer.
+Tarantool will try to store a number as floating-point if the value contains a decimal point or is very large (greater than 100 billion = 1e14), otherwise Tarantool will store it as an integer.
 To ensure that even very large numbers will be treated as integers, use the :ref:`tonumber64 <other-tonumber64>`